-Separation distances between rural entranceways and to intersections are to be as shown in Tables 3-B and 3-C.
+Separation distances between rural entranceways and to intersections are to be as shown in Tables 3-B and 3-C. on Figure 3.2 below.

 No new entrances shall be located closer than 30 metres from a rail crossing without the approval of the NZ Railways Corporation.